 3. Start coating the cone with the mixture.
 Add mod podge and glitters if you need more.

 4. Pour disco glitter on top of the coating while it’s still wet.
 Then, dry an hour or two.
 You might have to dry it for few more hours if mixture the is too thick.

 5. Cut enough hole on top of the cone and insert the star topper.

 If you want to make a bigger cone, you’re going to need a poster board.
 Use a hot glue gun to secure the closure of the cone.

-Use mask if you don’t like to inhale the smell of the mod podge.
+Use a mask if you don’t like to inhale the smell of the mod podge.
 Don’t inhale or sneeze close to the glitters.
-This diy is not for little kids.
+This DIY is not for little kids.